 Trail Condition

 Bukit Bongol is not a tourist-friendly destination.
 The trail can be very slippery after rain.
 Wear suitable hiking shoes such as Adidas Kampung.
 If you have tender skin, you need gloves for using ropes (in Mandap).
-Moreover, don’t step on the dry leaves when you descend, you would slip on them like banana peel.
+Moreover, don’t step on the dry leaves when you descend, you would slip on them like a banana peel.

 How to get there